akpw/batch-mp-tools/README.md

           .. print      Prints source directory
           .. flatten    Flatten all folders below target level, moving the files up at the target level.
 By default, deletes all empty flattened folders
+          .. replace    RegExp-based replace in files and directories
           .. index      Adds index to files and directories
-          .. date       Adds date to files and directories
+          .. add_date   Adds date to files and directories
-          .. text       Adds text to files and directories remove     Removes n characters from files and directories replace    RegExp-based replace in files and directories
+          .. add_text   Adds text to files and directories
+          .. remove     Removes n characters from files and directories
+          .. delete     Delete selected files

     Usage: renamer [-h] [-d DIR] [-f FILE] [GLobal Options] {Commands}[Commands Options] [-d, --dir]                 Source directory (default is the current directory)